What is a death coach, end of life doula, or death doula?

 • My goal is to help you reflect on your relationship to death and previous losses, and help you get clarity around what matters for you when it comes to end of life.

-• I want to help address some of the unknown, confusing, or scary parts of death.
+• I want to address some of the unknown, confusing, or scary parts of death.

-• And I want to empower you and show you that you have options.
+• I want to empower you and show you that you have options.

 My Hope